-The International Neuroethics Society (INS) and the International Youth Neuroscience Association (IYNA) are pleased to announce a call for submissions for the 2021 High School Neuroethics Essay Contest.
-Now in its third year, the contest aims to promote interest in neuroethics among high school students around the world.
+The International Neuroethics Society (INS) and the International Youth Neuroscience Association (IYNA) are pleased to announce a call for submissions for the 2022 High School Neuroethics Essay Contest.
+Now in its fourth year, the contest aims to promote interest in neuroethics among high school students around the world.
 NOTE: This submission portal is only for high school students participating in the INS Neuroethics Essay Contest.
 If you are a college or graduate student, postdoctoral fellow, or early-career trainee, please read this Call for Essays on the INS website instead.
-One winner will be selected in August and recognized at the 2021 INS Annual Meeting in Washington, DC — the premier gathering of professionals dedicated to neuroethics.
-The winner will receive a free 1-year INS student membership ($30 value), free admission into the virtual 2021 INS Annual Meeting (up to a $330 value), and a $250 Michael Patterson Travel Stipend to help with expenses (all amounts in U.S. Dollars and may be subject to transfer fees).
+One winner will be selected in August and recognized at the 2022 INS Annual Meeting — the premier gathering of professionals dedicated to neuroethics.
+One winner from each category will be selected in August and will receive a free 1-year INS student membership ($30 value) and a $250 prize.
+Winners who are able to attend the 2022 INS Annual Meeting will also have their meeting registration fee waived.
+(All amounts are in U.S. Dollars and may be subject to transfer fees.)

 The winning essays will be considered for publication on the INS website or by another institution appropriate for the topic discussed.
 Recent winning essays have been published online by the Dana Foundation.
 All submissions will also be considered for publication in the neuroethics column of the IYNA Journal.
 Participation in the contest does not preclude future submission of an extended version of a submitted essay to academic journals.